Skip to contents

 Overview

 The estimation of subnational PPPs (sPPPs) starts with the item-level prices that are progressively aggregated to higher levels.
 In addition to aggregate subnational price indices, sub-indices, for example, at the COICOP division level, can highlight more granular regional price level differences.
-This process aligns with current recommendations; see ICP (2021), World Bank (2013) and European Union/OECD (2024) for more information.
+This process aligns with current recommendations; see ICP (2021), Bank (2013) and European Union/OECD (2024) for more information.

 Estimation steps